 Recently, the Hoban Law Group was involved in an incredibly important IP case, as it was the first case in federal court in which a patent holder seeks to enforce a patent concerning cannabis-related inventions.
 In young industries, patent claims tend to be very broad.
 This was certainly the case for this particular matter.
 As the industry matures, patentability will narrow as a result of the prior art (i.e., searchable public disclosures, including scientific literature, pending patent applications, and issued patents that examiners must consider in order to determine whether an invention meets the criteria for patentability) becoming more crowded.

 What about Plant Variety Protection (PVP) for industrial hemp?

 For decades, European plant breeders have been using PVP and abiding by the rules of the International Union for the Protection of New Varieties of Plants (UPOV).
-With the recent reemergence of industrial hemp in the U.S., it’s important to think about how American hemp breeders will use PVP.
-Much of this work will be done in terms of identifying varieties that have a number of advantageous and superior traits including growing characteristics, micro-climate acclimation, high yields, and lignin content, just to name a few.
+With the recent re-emergence of industrial hemp in the U.S., it’s important to think about how American hemp breeders will use PVP.
+Much of this work will be done in terms of identifying varieties that have a number of advantageous and superior traits including growing characteristics, microclimate suitability, high yields, and lignin content, just to name a few.
 We have a very strong agriculture industry here in the United States and I have every confidence that hemp breeders and cultivators will quickly “catch up” to the innovation we’ve seen in Europe.

 It is a critical time for operators in the cannabis industry to have a crash course in patent law.
-With so many innovations and new technologies being developed in the space, there is a great need for protecting IP.
+With so many innovations and new technologies being developed in the space, there is a great need for patent protection.
 While many inventions are patentable, you must be proactive in order to get ahead.
 The HLG IP team is a wealth of knowledge and can help you get a leg up in this respect.
 Gone are the days we stopped to decide where we should go, we just ride.